tak5062/tak5062.github.io/index.md

 # DNA Sequence Analysis in Base R

-This project analyzes DNA sequences, identifies open reading frames (ORFs), translates them into amino acids, and computes biochemical properties — all using **pure base R**, no external packages required.
+This project analyzes DNA sequences, identifies open reading frames (ORFs), translates them into amino acids, and computes biochemical properties — all using R without any other packages.

 ## 🧬 Features